Privacy Policy

 Office-based staff must restrict inappropriate viewing of Personal Information stored and accessed at their workstations.
 Paper PHI should be locked up when leaving workstations and all systems should be locked up when employees are away.
 Employees in an open or public area will be provided a privacy screen by the Privacy Officer.
 If an employee has not been provided a privacy screen and believes it is needed, a request may be made to the Privacy Officer.

 Home-based Staff.
 Home-based staff must ensure that their workspace is private.
 This includes ensuring that phone conversations that include Personal Information are not overheard by friends and family, printing Personal Information only when necessary, and keeping Personal Information locked up when not in use.
-Employees may not download and/or store Personal Information on non-Exponent Health devices.
+Employees may not download and/or store Personal Information on non-Expion Health devices.

 5. Breach of Information.
 Employees are required to promptly report any improper uses or

 6. Lost or Stolen Equipment.
-All occurrences of lost or stolen equipment must be immediately reported to Exponent Health management.
+All occurrences of lost or stolen equipment must be immediately reported to Expion Health management.
 If Personal Information is stored on the lost equipment, the event must also be immediately reported to the Privacy Officer via e-mail at [email protected].

 Personal Information is encrypted when copied to a CD, jump drive, etc. and sent or carried outside the Company.
 Additionally, a security review is performed on data at rest and encryption is applied, as needed.
 This includes Personal Information stored on laptops and other mobile devices.Personal information sent through the Postal Service should be scrubbed to remove any Personal Information other than the minimum required.
 First Class mail is not traceable and should only be used for mailings that include less than 50 individual’s Personal Information.
 Certified mail should be used to send large volumes of Personal Information (over 50 individuals).